openziti/ziti-doc/docusaurus/docs/learn/core-concepts/security/authentication/auth.md

 x509 authentication requires the client to initiate a HTTPs authentication request using a x509 client certificate that is associated to the target Identity on an Authenticator.
-The client certificate can be issued by the Ziti Edge Controller's internal PKI or an external PKI.
+The client certificate can be issued by the Ziti Edge Controller's internal Edge signer PKI or an external PKI.
 If an external PKI is being used, it must be registered as a [3rd Party CA](./third-party-cas) via the Ziti [Edge Management API](/docs/reference/developer/api#edge-management-api), verified, and have authentication enabled.
 The client certificate must pass signature and CA chain-of-trust validation.
 All client, intermediate CA, and root CA functionality supports RSA and EC keys.